AllenInWood/react-gallery/README.md

-# react-gallery
+# react-demo
-photo gallery demo based on react
+some web demo based on react